 - CommInsure - Comminsure is a part of the Commonwealth Bank Group and although the name “Comminsure” was only established in 1999, it’s roots can be traced back to 1873 with the foundation of Colonial Mutual Life Assurance Society.
 CommInsure prides itself on being one of the leading insurance providers in Australia with straightforward insurance solutions for its clients.

-- Macquarie - Macquarie Bank has offered Life Insurance for customers since 1990, and despite being a young operation, it is supported by people with the experience and expertise to make the operation a success.
+- Macquarie (Zurich) - Macquarie Bank has offered Life Insurance for customers since 1990, and despite being a young operation, it is supported by people with the experience and expertise to make the operation a success.
 Macquarie is now managed by Zurich Life Insurance.